Rafael-Salomao/Data_Science/README.md

 I constantly seek challenges that allow me to develop and promote my management and communication skills.

-**Background in:** Python, Machine Learning, Sales Operations and Inventory Managment.
+**Background in:** Python, Sales Operations and Inventory Managment.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/rafaelsdomingos/)